 Heating system - which one is best for you?

 Do you want to modernize or effectively supplement your heating system?
-Viessmann offers tailored system solutions designed for use in detached houses and apartment buildings.
-The offering includes condensing boilers for fossil fuels, as well as renewable energy sources and hybrid solutions.
-In addition, Viessmann's product range also includes heat generators powered by electricity.
-So, which heating system is right for you, how can you save energy while reducing costs, and what services does Viessmann offer for modern heating systems?
+Viessmann offers tailored system solutions designed for use in private homes and multi-family buildings.
+The offer includes condensing boilers for fossil fuels, as well as renewable energy sources and hybrid solutions.
+In addition, Viessmann's product range also includes heat generators that run on electricity.
+So, which heating system is right for you, how to save energy while reducing costs, and what services does Viessmann offer for modern heating systems?
 On this page, you will find information about various heating and system solutions, as well as important information that can serve as a basis for your purchase decision.

 Viessmann modernization compass is your guide

-It is worth modernizing your existing heating system.
-In our modernization compass, we will show you what technical options you have and how it pays off by saving heating costs.
+Modernizing an existing heating system is worth it.
+In our modernization compass, we will show you what technical possibilities you have and how it pays off by saving heating costs.

 What criteria are most important to you?

-- Should it be a heating system with renewable energy sources, or should classic energy sources - liquid fuel and gas - be considered?
+- Should it be a heating system with renewable energy sources, or should classical energy sources – liquid fuel and gas – be considered?

-- How much space is available for the fuel or all equipment?
+- How much space is available for fuel or all equipment?

 - Do you need a combination of different systems?